 Making Choices.
 State and local resources are available to help beachgoers find nearby beaches and coastal areas that are not affected by red tide.

 Did you know?

 Less than one percent of algal blooms actually produce toxins.
-Not all algal blooms are harmful, some can actually be beneficial.
-Phytoplankton are found at the base of the marine food chain, therefore all other life in the ocean relies on phytoplankton.
-Blooms can also be a good indicator of environmental change not only in the water, but also on land.
+Not all algal blooms are harmful, and some may actually be beneficial.
+Phytoplankton are microscopic algae that form the base of the marine food web, and therefore, all other life in the ocean relies on them.
+Blooms can also be good indicators of environmental changes not only in the water, but also on land.